 Make learning fun!
 Incorporate it into your everyday.
 The only way to do this, is to know areas in which your child needs more practice.

-By leaving a child’s education up to your local schooling system, you are leaving it up to a governing body who has to worry about budget, time constraints and more things than we know.
+By leaving a child’s education up to your local schooling system, you are leaving it up to a governing body who has to worry about budget, time constraints, children on different skill levels and more things than we know.